 During the 2016-17 school year, Jesus attended Hare High School and thrived as a dedicated BRC member, ASB President, and a member of the school’s Friday Night Live club.
 During the 2017-18 school year, Jesus is attending Rancho Alamitos High School and is a member of the school’s senior cheerleading team.
 Jesus has an infectious positive personality and is looking forward to putting his whole heart into serving as GGUSD Student Board Representative.

-Dr. Gabriela Mafi is in her fourth year as Superintendent of Garden Grove Unified School District, a high-performing, diverse, urban California district serving nearly 45,000 students.
+Dr. Gabriela Mafi is in her fifth year as Superintendent of Garden Grove Unified School District, a high-performing, diverse, urban California district serving nearly 45,000 students.
 Prior to being appointed Superintendent, Dr. Mafi served the district as Assistant Superintendent of Secondary Education, Director of 7-12 Instruction and Principal.
 She also serves as Adjunct Faculty at University of Southern California, where she earned her doctorate and previously served as Executive Director of the Ed.D.
 Program.
 Prior to joining GGUSD, Dr. Mafi held administrative positions as an assistant principal, district coordinator, and curriculum writer as well as a teacher at various levels.

 The fifth of six children, Gabriela grew up in challenging circumstances in South Los Angeles.
 As a first-generation college student, Dr. Mafi is passionate about addressing issues of equity and access and has worked tirelessly on issues such as increasing the district's a-g rate, which has doubled under her leadership, and widening access to AP coursework.
 She personally mentors high-poverty students and has been instrumental in establishing wide-spread district college mentoring programs.
 She and her husband, Eugene, a high school teacher, are parents of three children: two adults and a medically fragile infant.